If It HAS To Happen: The Pros & Cons of 76 Place In Market East / Chinatown (but it doesn’t have to happen)

 1. Private INvestment

-In a time when billionaires get stadiums built and paid for them by the general public, 76 Place will be privately funded.
-Yippity F@#%^!& Doo Dah… as it SHOULD be.
+In a day and age when billionaires get stadiums built and paid for them by the general public’s hard-earned money, 76 Place will be privately funded.

 There’s no way this would pass if it came out of the already over-taxed pockets of Philadelphians.

-The added bonus here is the Sixers claim that they will be further investing in the community (see below) beyond the arena with “goals” specific to the concerns being raised.
+The added bonus here is the Sixer’s claim that they will be further investing in the community (see below) beyond the arena with “goals” specific to the concerns being raised.

 Should that turn out to be a bunch of horseshit, this immediately becomes a con.